johnchuma/exact-online-backend/README.md

-# Exact Online Backend Project
+# Exact Online Backend

-This is a backend application designed to integrate with Exact Online, a cloud-based business software for accounting, CRM, and ERP.
-The project provides a robust API to interact with Exact Online's services, enabling seamless data synchronization and automation for business processes.
+The Exact Online Backend is a robust Node.js-based API server for an e-commerce mobile application.
+It powers key features such as phone number-based authentication, product and service listings, reels, real-time chat, and notifications.
+The backend integrates with PostgreSQL for data storage, uses Socket.IO for real-time communication, and provides Swagger-based API documentation.

 ## Table of Contents
 - [Features](#features)